 This three-min. video from The Harness Library illustrates why it's important for you to cite your sources.
 Watch, Learn, and Enjoy!

-The quote below appears exactly as it does in Joanna Santa Barbara's article on child-rearing in the Encyclopedia of Violence Peace and Conflict.
+This quote appears exactly as it does in Joanna Santa Barbara's article on child-rearing in the Encyclopedia of Violence Peace and Conflict.

 “Adjusted data from seven U.S. surveys between 1968 and 1994 show a decline in approval of disciplinary spanking from 94% to 68%, or 26 percentage points in 26 years” (Santa Barbara 243).

-This sentence takes the information above and puts it into the author’s own words.
+Example showing the information above wrote in the author’s own words.